top of page

 Overview

 The group explores biodiversity to reveal hitherto unrecognized aspects of cellular organization.
 We are especially interested in adaptive cellular traits based on high-order protein assemblies and organelles.
-The group fuels discovery with biochemical purification, mass spectrometry and comparative genomics.
-Many of the proteins we study are restricted to a group of related species.
+The group works in diverse taxa across the tree of life and fuels discovery with biochemical purification, mass spectrometry and comparative genomics.
+Many of the processes we study are restricted to a group of related species.
 However, upon investigation they are frequently found to function through connections with ancient and conserved components of the cell.
-Thus, our work is predisposed to revealing fundamental principles of cellular organization, while also uncovering evolutionary novelties.
-Approaching cell biology through the lens of evolution further creates opportunities to identify new problems or approach long-standing problems from new directions.
+Thus, our work is predisposed to revealing fundamental principles of cellular organization, while also uncovering evolutionary novelties and identifying opportunities for the development of new applications.

 See the research slide show to learn more about current and past projects.